sean-stanley/casualrp-hugo-site/content/episodes/chapter-5-ep-5-recanting-the-darkness.md

 date = 2020-02-06T23:00:44Z
 featuredImage = "https://res.cloudinary.com/casualrp/image/upload/c_scale,f_auto,w_1600/v1578048862/P1010579_ss1oj3.jpg"
 slug = "113"
-title = "Chapter 5 Ep.
-5 | Recanting the Darkness"
+title = "Jungles of Kelmarth #5.5 | Recanting the Darkness"

 +++
 Tensions rise within the party as they encounter new dangers in the cursed swamp, some of which used to be trusted allies.